cwzhou/Analyses/README.md

 The `~/Simulations/Paper1_CR` folder contains the simulation scripts required to generate the results from the manuscript.
 There are two simulation settings: 1) generating independent failure tiems from an exponential distribution, and 2) simulating dependent failures times based on the simulation settings from Fine-Gray [2].
 The simulation setting is specified by the parameter `generate_failure_method` (see below).
 R packages such as survival, itrSruv, tidyverse, dplyr, tidyr, MASS, and ggplot2, reshape2, cowplot (for figures) should be installed before running.

 The analysis compares to 4 other methods: dtrSurv (Cho et al, 2023), AIPWE (He et al, 2021), PMCR (Zhou et al, 2021), the zero-order model, and observed policy.
 Refer to the manuscript for references and details on these methods.
 See `F02.ComparatorMethod_Functions.R` script with helper functions to implement these methods.
-Note that these methods do not always run or converge, and removing them using the `skip_method` vector in `CR00.Simulation_Parameters.R` may be helpful to run the analysis for itrSurv.

-For dtrSurv, R package dtrSurv must be installed before running.
+Note that these methods do not always run or converge, and *removing them using the `skip_method` vector in `CR00.Simulation_Parameters.R` may be helpful to run the analysis for itrSurv.* For dtrSurv, R package dtrSurv must be installed before running.
 For PMCR, Rpackages rgenoud and rpart must be installed before running.
 For AIPWE, R packages purrr and cmprsk must be installed before running.

+Some parts of the code may use `beep()` function from `beepr` package when `local = 1`.
+Comment out if you don't want to use this.

 To run the simulations: